Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 Goldberg-Polin's parents, U.S.-born immigrants to Israel, became perhaps the most high-profile relatives of hostages on the international stage.
 They met with U.S. President Joe Biden and Pope Francis and on Aug.
 21, they addressed the Democratic National Convention — after sustained applause and chants of "bring him home."

-His mother, Rachel, who bowed her head during the ovation and touched her chest, said "Hersh, if you can hear us, we love you, stay strong, survive."
+His mother, Rachel, said during the speech that "Hersh, if you can hear us, we love you, stay strong, survive."

 Biden on Sunday said he was “devastated and outraged.”
 The White House said he spoke with Goldberg-Polin’s parents and offered condolences.